vishnupsatish/vishnupsatish/README.md

 I'm Vishnu!

-I'm looking for full-stack and web development opportunities and/or internships.
+I'm looking for software development opportunities and/or internships.

 I'm also open to collaborate on projects or just talk about programming (or anything)!
 Feel free to drop me an email at vishnupavan.satish@gmail.com.